rotty/tdns-cli/README.md

 - [X] Use system resolver by default.
 This currently only works on systems that have `/etc/resolv.conf`.
 - [ ] Probe all addresses an `NS` entry resolves to.
-- [ ] IPv6 support.
+- [ ] IPv6 support; this should be working, but as of yet untested.

 # Planned features

-- [ ] TCP support -- currently, only UDP-based DNS is supported.
+- [X] TCP support -- currently, only UDP-based DNS is supported.
 - [ ] DNS Update functionality.
 Since [`trust-dns`], the DNS client library used by `tdns-update` implements this mechanism, including update functionality should be not too hard to add.